-In C++ , the class that inherits the members of another class is called a derived class, and the class whose members are inherited is called the base class.
-The derived class is the specialized class for the base class.
+In C++, a derived class is defined as a class that acquires the members of another class, identified as the base class.
+The derived class is considered a specialized version of the base class.

 Syntax